 North Side Jews began to move further north to the Homewood district, across Olson Memorial Highway to Plymouth and Penn Avenues.

 Minneapolis had 20 active Ku Klan chapters in the early ‘20s.
 In Minnesota the Klan directed its wrath mostly to Catholics and Jews.

 The Oak Ridge Country Club was started in Hopkins, by and for Jewish golfers who had been excluded from other clubs.
-Click on the link for an engaging history of the beginnings of this club.
 It is still going strong.

 The Minnesota Jewish Council was established in the 1930s to monitor anti-Semite activities.
 The agency investigated cases of discrimination, lobbied for legislation that would counter its effects, and provide education to combat anti-Semitism.

 In its blog, Hennepin County Library’s Special Collections talks about the Jewish community on Franklin Ave. in South Minneapolis.
 “From 1902-1950 the Agudas Achim (Association of Brothers) Synagogue was located at 1820 17th Avenue South.
 As you can see by the map above (courtesy of Jews in Minnesota, 2002), the Jewish community in south Minneapolis migrated west after 1935.
 The congregation shrank in size and the land was sold to the highway department for a Hiawatha Avenue expansion in 1950.”
 The synagogue was heavily supported by Kid Cann and his family.